miragejs/site/copy/final.md

 **Mirage is a server that runs in the browser**.
 Its code lives right alongside the rest of your frontend JavaScript code.

+You start by defining your API endpoints with Mirage.
+When you boot up your frontend, Mirage kicks in automatically.
+There's no separate server process for you to manage in yet-another terminal tab.

-Once it starts, Mirage will intercept any network request your app makes and respond back with its own mock data.
-But from the perspective of your app, Mirage is a real server, and the code you wrote is making real network requests.
+Now your components can fetch things from your API endpoints, and Mirage will respond back with its own mock data.
+But your components won't contain a single line of code that reveals you're using Mirage under-the-hood, because your components don't even know they're using Mirage instead of a real API.

-With Mirage, you'll never write throwaway code again.
-Your app will be ready for production from day one.
+With Mirage, you'll never write throwaway code again, because you'll be writing production-ready components from day one.

-Mirage also gives you the flexibility to handle server responses with as much flexibility and power as a real server.
+Mirage also lets you handle server responses with as much flexibility and power as a real server.
 You can tweak things like latency, error codes, and HTTP headers.
-Mirage even has an in-memory database that lets you persist data.
+And Mirage even has an in-memory database that makes it easy to persist data, allowing you to build the kind of dynamic features in your frontend code that are typically only possible when working with a real server.

 And the best part?
 You can write tests against all of this dynamic functionality.